 Requesting a meeting with a Financial Aid Counselor to review and discuss your application and eligibility for awards.

-Requesting a paper copy of your award notice.
+Requesting a paper copy of your offer letter.

 Your financial aid responsibilities include